Leaflet/Leaflet/docs/examples/overlays/index.md

 ### `SVGOverlay`

-`L.SVGOverlay` is used to load, display and provide DOM access to an SVG file over specific bounds of the map.
+`SVGOverlay` is used to load, display and provide DOM access to an SVG file over specific bounds of the map.

-To add an SVG overlay [`L.SVGOverlay`](/reference.html#svgoverlay) use this:
+To add an SVG overlay [`SVGOverlay`](/reference.html#svgoverlay) use this:

 ```
 const svgOverlay = new SVGOverlay(SVGElement, svgElementBounds, options);